-This is a new series of articles simply for the purpose of sharing some valuable WordPress tips and tricks I’m learning on my journey in the WordPress Universe.
+This is an article simply for the purpose of sharing some valuable WordPress tips and tricks I’m learning on my journey in the WordPress Universe.
 There are mountains of information on WordPress, and it’s often very hard to wade through, especially for beginners, so I’m hoping this will help people gain some traction in that area.

 For our first of our WordPress tips, we have

 WP Rig.
 It’s a great tool which I’ve just discovered.
 Its purpose is to help WordPress theme developers create fully custom themes, that are “lighting-fast”.
 But it’s much more than that.
 It implements a plethora of task runners to significantly cut development time, while maintaining the very best in current web development and WordPress standards.

 There is a free course available on Linkedin Learning which guides you through this whole process.
 The course is made by Morten Rand-Hendriksen, an industry leader, who also created WP Rig!
 So you know you’re in good hands.

 WP Rig quite surprised me by just how much it can help you out through the entire build process.

 Gulp is used to process manage and optimise all your files and start BrowserSync, which allows you to literally sync a browser window to any other browser on your computer, and even any browser on your network.

 Then you have your code checked by WordPress Coding Standards and ESLint.

 There is too much to go in to in this short article, but if you are a WordPress theme developer, I would seriously recommend looking in to it.